- Fire protection

 Passive fire protection measures don't actively fight fire.
 These measures focus on slowing and containing the spread of fire using fire resistant walls, floors and fire doors.
 Passive fire protection breaks buildings into compartments that help isolate and contain fires when they happen.

-A sprinkler system works by discharging a spray of water when it detects fire or high temperatures, therefore extinguishing any flames at source and deliver benefits that far exceed the cost of installation and maintenance.
+A sprinkler system works by discharging a spray of water when it detects fire or high temperatures.
+This suppresses the fire by extinguishing any flames at the source and delivers benefits that far exceed the cost of installation and maintenance.

 If businesses in Cheshire fitted sprinklers in their premises it would help prevent damage from needless fires.